 Fire safety is crucial in care homes and residential care premises.
 These facilities are not just buildings; they are home to vulnerable individuals like the elderly, the disabled or those living with various health conditions.
-Therefore, it is crucial to provide and maintain a safe and secure environment.
+Therefore, it is critical to provide and maintain a safe and secure environment.
+Care home fire risk assessments and the implementation of fire safety measures in care homes such as fire-rated doors, well-rehearsed evacuation procedures, and regular fire risk assessments, can significantly reduce potential harm during a fire.

 The Care Home Regulations Act (2001)